roman-milk/roman-milk.github.io/maid-to-order-made-for-more.md

+===

- ****** Maid to Order, Made for More ****** byTheTalkMan© I had to admit, Gabby had started to grow on me.
+I had to admit, Gabby had started to grow on me.
 She had improved immensely as a worker, so I didn't have to stand over her shoulder as much.
 Even her girly, naïve charm had started to grow on me.
 And her infuriating perfect body didn't bother me as much as it used to.
 I began to trust her with all the chores and I even let her take my car out for errands.

  The only thing that occasionally set off alarm bells was her wardrobe.
 Occasionally, she would wear something that flattered her a little too well.
 It was never over the top or slutty, but every so often, she would wear a shirt that was a little too tight.
 A little too low cut.
 She would wear jeans that hung a little too low.
 She was admittedly a gorgeous girl, and typically, a woman wouldn't want a girl that beautiful around their house, and around their man.
 But, it was hard to view her as a threat.
 She was so shy and introverted and naïve that she didn't come across as a sexual being.
 She was just a quiet, shy girl, but with giant breasts, a gorgeous face, and a perfect ass.
 I agreed with Troy's assessment of her: she was like a little sister.
 So I was never worried about leaving her alone with Troy.
 She was not a threat to me.